rowasc/xs-gather-sdk/README.md

 # xs-gather-sdk

+A small, no-nonsense Gather.town SDK.

 ## What is this
-A tiny SDK to play with the Gather.town APIs while they (probably?) work on the new Web Sockets APIs :)
+A tiny SDK to prototype ideas with the Gather.town APIs while we wait for their Web Sockets APIs.

-## Is this a serious project, can I launch my startup withis
+## Can I launch my startup with this!?

 No. I made this for a toy project I am having fun with.
-I wanted to play with their APIs and practice Typescript.

 You can read about how I used the tiny SDK, here https://rowasc.com/experiments/funemployment-log-1-gather-town/ .

-## Using this SDK
+# Notes on using this SDK

 - Install it with `npm install rowasc/xs-gather-sdk --save`

-# Sample code

-- Note: you will want some way to get your GATHER_X_X config data into the project.
+- You will need to get your GATHER_X_X config data into the project.
 I'm using dotenv, but it's not required to do so.
 - Since their official APIs may change, you may need to check https://www.notion.so/EXTERNAL-Gather-API-3bbf6c59325f40aca7ef5ce14c677444 for any changes.
 - Get your API key from https://gather.town/apiKeys

-### Required configuration
+## Required configuration
 The configuration is needed in your project.
 It's used to enable the SDK to connect to Gather.town

 ```dotenv